microsoft/ClaimQR/README.md

 ### Claim QR issuance

-To issue a CQR, the issuer takes the input JWT, makes sure its issuer URL `[ISSUER_URL]` is specified as the `iss` claim, sets the token's metadata if any (`nbf`, `exp`), then the issuer
+To issue a CQR, the issuer takes the input JWT, makes sure its issuer URL `[ISSUER_URL]` is specified as the `iss` claim, sets the token's metadata if any (`nbf`, `exp`), then the issuer:
 1. converts the payload into a minified JSON string (without spaces and newlines),
 2. compresses the string using the payload with the DEFLATE (see [RFC 1951]((https://datatracker.ietf.org/doc/html/rfc1951))) algorithm before being signed (note, this should be "raw" DEFLATE compression, omitting any zlib or gz headers),
-3. creates a compact [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) (JWS) using the its private signing key, using the compressed payload and setting the JWS header properties,
+3. creates a compact [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) (JWS) using the issuer's private signing key, using the compressed payload and setting the JWS header properties,
   * `alg: "ES256"`,
   * `zip: "DEF"`,
   * `kid` equal to the base64url-encoded (see [section 5 of RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-5)) SHA-256 JWK Thumbprint of the key (see [RFC 7638](https://datatracker.ietf.org/doc/html/rfc7638))